Hexuma: Gameplay

 In contrast to classic text adventures, which have no images, Hexuma has over 120 pictures of various locations to accompany the text.
 Hexuma's backgrounds can be interacted with in the style of a point and click adventure, while interactions with objects are inputted using text commands.
 In addendum to text commands, Hexuma has a grid of icons for common commands, i.e. ascending or descending stairs and picking up items, and these icons can be clicked to input them.
-Unlike its predecessors, Das Stundenglas and Die Kathedrale, Hexuma has a UI-based inventory, as opposed to inventory items being represented solely in text form.
 Also exclusive to Hexuma is the addition of an auto-mapping feature.
 In dialogue, key phrases/topics can be clicked to ask characters for further information, or interact with objects, i.e. inspecting an object for further detail.

 The player must collect five crystal shards to defeat the malevolent god Kal; using doors in the Hawthorne Mansion, they may travel to different time periods, each with their respective shard.
-Puzzle-solving in each time period is necessary to obtain the shards, whereby the player earns points, which allow the player to travel to different time periods.
 The five time periods can be accessed in any order, and each time period has a unique musical accompaniment.

 Development

 Hexuma is the finale of a trilogy of text adventure games about time travel by developer Weltenschmiede; Hexuma is preceded by Das Stundenglas (1990) and Die Kathedrale (1991).
-Publisher Software 2000 describes Hexuma as an "Artventure" game due to the addition of graphics to the text adventure format – one of eight games in this range.
-Hexuma was bundled with feelies, including a replica of Owen Jugger's diary, a poster, a letter detailing the significance of the crystal shards and the awakening of Kal, and a replica crystal shard.
+Hexuma was bundled with feelies, including a replica of Owen Jugger's diary, a letter detailing the significance of the crystal shards and the awakening of Kal, and a replica crystal shard.
 These feelies serve as a form of copy protection as they are referenced in the game and required for puzzles.

-The Amiga version of Hexuma cost 'around 100' Deutschmark, while the DOS version cost 'around 110' Deutschmark in 1992.
-An Atari ST version of Hexuma was announced, but never released.
 The DOS version of Hexuma uses VGA graphics.

-A sequel to Hexuma was announced to be in development as of December 1992, titled Hexuma 2: Dämmerung auf der Höhlenwelt (English: Hexuma 2: Twilight in the Cave World), but was never released; over the course of development the game changed significantly, forgoing the text adventure format and becoming solely a point and click adventure.
-In 1994, this was released as Höhlenweltsaga (English: Cave World Saga), a standalone title.
-In Hexuma, the player may visit a tropical island, the assets for which can be found in the manual for Die Kathedrale – maps and descriptions of rooms are used as an example to explain the game's mechanics.
-Similarly, the manual for Hexuma contains excerpts from Höhlenweltsaga.
+A sequel to Hexuma was announced to be in development as of December 1992, titled Hexuma 2: Dämmerung auf der Höhlenwelt (English: Hexuma 2: Twilight in the Cave World).